muckelba/RebootPoEDevice/README.md

 - `rebootcooldown` specifies a time in minutes after a powercycled device should be ignored by the script.
 - `discordwebhook` fill in a webhook url.
 A little discord message is sent everytime a device getting rebooted.
 - `ptc` will check if the public IP adress is banned by PTC at the moment and will not try to reboot devices if set to `true`.
+- `banPing` will send a ping to this Discord user ID when an IP ban is active.
+Roles are currently not supported, let me know if that's needed.
 - `stdout` will send the output to standard out and without a timestamp if set to `true`.
 Set it to false if you don't know what that means.
 - `ip` is the ip of your PoE switch.
 - `password` is the password of your PoE switch.